dbca-wa/docker-scripts-dev/vscode/README.md

 This step can be omitted, because we want VSCode to automatically start the container when opening the project, and it’s left here for documentation purposes.
-To set up automatically opening the project in docker jump to Connect to the VM and start the dev container.
+To set up opening the project automatically in docker jump to `2.2 Environment`.

 In the Remote Explorer view chose Open Container Configuration File: